On the change of epsilon factors for symmetric square transfers under twisting and applications: Local parameter of

 \section{Local parameter of $\sym^2(\pi_p)$}

 The symmetric square transfer of the standard representation of ${\rm GL}_2(\mathbb{C})$ is equivalent to the action of ${\rm GL}_2(\mathbb{C})$ on the vector space of homogeneous polynomials of degree $2$, see \S \ref{sym2}.
-Using its matrix representation, we calculate the $L$-parameter of $\sym^2$ of local representation at a prime $p$ attached to a modular form $f$.
+Using its matrix representation, we calculate the $L$-parameter of $\sym^2$ of the local representation $\pi_p$.

 \begin{proposition} Let $f$ be a $p$-minimal newform such that $\pi_p$ is a principal series representation with $L$-parameter $(\phi, N)$ given in \eqref{Lprin}.
 Suppose the $L$-parameter of ${\rm sym}^2(\pi_p)$ is denoted by $({\rm sym}^2(\phi), N')$.
 Then,